-What does Christ Jesus say to You today:
+What does Christ Jesus say to You today regardless of what you may believe that you have no other alternative:

 Luke 12:7 (NIV)

 7 Indeed, the very hairs of your head are all numbered.
 Don't be afraid; you are worth more than many sparrows.